Volkswagen Passat Estate review - Reliability & safety

 We don’t expect any issues, thanks to Volkswagen’s excellent track record at building safe family cars, but the latest Passat hasn’t yet been tested by independent experts Euro NCAP.

-Even the entry-level Life trim comes with active safety kit like automatic emergency braking (AEB), lane-keeping assistance and traffic-sign recognition, along with three ISOFIX child-seat mounting points – two in the outer rear seats and one in the front passenger seat – which are compatible with I-size seats.
+Even the entry-level Life trim comes with active safety kit such as automatic emergency braking (AEB), lane-keeping assistance and traffic-sign recognition, along with three ISOFIX child-seat mounting points – two in the outer rear seats and one in the front passenger seat – which are compatible with I-size seats.

 What are the Volkswagen Passat Estate service intervals?